Summer Internship Program

 Schedule and Compensation:

-- The internships will last 9 weeks, beginning Monday, June 3rd and ending Friday, August 2nd.
+- Summer 2023 internships will last eight weeks, beginning Monday, June 5 and ending Friday, July 28, 2023.

 - Interns are allowed one week unpaid vacation.

 - Cover Letter

-- One Letter of Recommendation
+- Letter of Recommendation

 Please email us at firstname.lastname@example.org